Marach8/Zee_Palm_LLC_Challenge/README.md

-# CODSOFT
+Zee Palm LLC Challenge.
-This repository contains all projects/tasks during my internship period at Codsoft
+This repository contains my project for the Zee Palm LLC Challenge.